Lidya1234/Enumerable_method/README.md

 ## How to run tests
 - cd
-- In command editor write gem install rspec .
+- In command line editor write gem install rspec .
 - You will find the enumerables_spec.rb in Enumerable_method/spec folder .
 - To run it  in command line editor write  rspec spec/enumerables_spec.rb .
 - Then it will display the results like what you see in the image below.